jacobp100/cssta/docs/production-builds.md

 Template interpolation (`${value}`) in React Native is permitted anywhere.
 However, this makes it impossible to pre-parse, since you could be interpolating entire rules.
 As a result, when you interpolate values, we have to bundle postCSS, and perform parsing at run-time.

 The most common use-case for interpolation is interpolating values.
-If you limit interpolation to only values this, we can pre-parse your CSS at build-time, and won't bundle postCSS.
+If you limit interpolation to only values this, we can pre-parse your CSS at build-time, and won’t bundle postCSS.
 CSS short-hands are still supported using this optimization.

 You cannot interpolate property names or entire declarations.